bulljam/Pyclean-CLI/README.md

 - JSON output is available for automation.
 - Exclusion globs let you protect specific files or directories.

+## Tech Stack

+- Python 3.11+
+- Typer for the CLI
+- Rich for terminal rendering
+- `pathlib` for filesystem paths
+- `pytest` for automated tests
+- `setuptools` with a `src/` layout for packaging

 ## Project Structure

 ```text